ViGAWorld-FR/ViGAWorld-ViGAPhone/README.md

 - Fully customizable instrument and synthesis engine
 - Share compact configuration files (just a few kilobytes) that encode the "DNA" of a concert piano
 - Discover and preserve the best tuning methods for your real instrument, tailored to the style of music being played
-- Request a professional tuner to apply a specific and consistent tuning, ideal for concert halls or touring musicians
+- Request a professional tuner to apply a specific tuning with consistent results regardless of the tuner, ideal for concert halls or touring musicians

 ---

-## 🛠️ Features for Piano Tuners
+## 🛠️ Features for Piano Tuners, for pianos and instruments rebuilder

 - Pedagogical tool for learning and validating piano tuning skills
 - Train your ear to recognize harmonic partials and their ranks
 - Practice tuning safely without risk to real instruments
 - Analyze and replicate the characteristics of an acoustic piano, including inharmonicity
-- Define the tuning method in a few lines using a simple grammar that establishes relationships between notes
+- Define the tuning method in a few lines using a simple grammar that establishes relationships between notes that is the temperament
 - Propose and test multiple tunings in real-time before applying them to the actual instrument
 - Use perfect unison with ViGAPhone’s output to tune real instruments quickly and precisely
 - Perform spectral analysis to detect unwanted resonances or harmonization issues

 ---

-## ⚙️ Technical Highlights
+## ⚙️ How It Works
-ViGAPhone is built on the ADSR model, describing the four phases of a musical note’s life.
-Combined with an automatic spectral analysis engine and waveform-based audio rendering, musicians can define ADSR parameters and recreate the sound of a real piano in minutes—so precisely that it becomes indistinguishable from the original.
+ViGAPhone features a powerful spectral and temporal analysis engine that captures the unique timbre and envelope of an instrument.
+These characteristics are used to define the parameters of a physical modeling engine, which recreates the instrument’s sound using wave generators and real-time synthesis.

+Because the physical behavior of entire instrument families is already modeled, ViGAPhone can analyze the individual sonic fingerprint of any real instrument.
+Musicians can then tweak or transform these parameters freely — to faithfully reproduce an existing instrument or craft entirely new ones with unmatched sonic depth.

+The envelope control is based on the classic ADSR model (Attack, Decay, Sustain, Release), enhanced by a physical model that naturally shapes the sound curve according to each phase of the note’s life.

+Even complex instruments like the piano are broken down into simple, intuitive parameters per note.
+Musicians can explore and adjust these settings with ease, thanks to a clear graphical interface and instant audio feedback — making sound design feel natural and effortless.

+But sound alone isn’t enough.
+To fully integrate an instrument into a solo or orchestral context, its intonation and temperament must also be precisely controlled.
+ViGAPhone introduces a simple musical grammar that lets you define even the most complex temperaments in just a few words — giving you full control over how your instrument is tuned and how it blends with others.

+ViGAPhone also features a tuning assistant module for real acoustic instruments.
+It accounts for each instrument’s inharmonicity, delivering high-precision tuning that achieves a perfect result faster than traditional ear-based tuning — especially in the extreme registers, where pitch perception is more challenging.

+Creations made with ViGAPhone can be saved, archived, and shared, ensuring the preservation of real or imagined instruments and the musical works they inspire.

-It features:
+### Some key features:
+- MIDI plug n play
+- High-resolution MIDI velocity is fully supported, offering greater precision and nuance in the musician’s performance.
+Note-off velocity is also handled, allowing for expressive control over associated sound effects and release dynamics
 - A keyboard-driven text interface: streamlined and highly efficient, ideal for professionals
 - A graphical interface for real-time sound analysis, timbre reproduction, and ultra-precise piano or any instrument tuning
 - An extremely compact executable size—where design quality and code efficiency truly matter